-Mr. Crawford is a Co-founder and President of The Coltala Group.
-He has over 15 years of experience in investing, asset management and building operating teams.
-As a Managing Director of Avesta Holdings, Mr. Crawford led business development activities; identified capital and acquisitions, special situation opportunities and managed key investor relationships.
-Mr. Crawford helped build Avesta’s business to include over 320 employees and $1billion in assets and $100 million in revenue.
+Edward Crawford is Co-founder and President of Coltala Holdings.
+Prior to co-founding Coltala, Edward was a Managing Director at Avesta Holdings, where he led business development activities, identified capital and acquisitions, special situation opportunities and managed key investor relationships.
+Edward helped build Avesta’s business to include over 320 employees, $1billion in assets and $100 million in revenue.

 As a U.S. Naval Intelligence Officer, Mr. Crawford served with Special Operations Command South in Latin America.
-From 2012-2013, he was deployed to Afghanistan as the Tribal and Political Adviser for SEAL Teams Two and Four as part of a Special Operations Task Force.
+From 2012-2013, he was deployed to Afghanistan as the Tribal and Political Adviser for SEAL Teams Two and Four in support of a Special Operations Task Force.
 He was awarded the Bronze Star for his service.

 - MBA, MIT Sloan School of Management

 - MA, GMBA Tulane University, Latin America Studies / Finance

 (Morton Aldrich Fellow / FLAS Fellow / Cowen Scholar)

 - BA, Texas Christian University / English Literature